stevee1207/WRC-Analyst-Extension/README.md

 - Click Load unpacked.
 - Select the root folder of this project (the folder containing manifest.json).
 - The extension icon will appear in your browser toolbar.
 Pin it for easy access.
-- Navigate to a WRC club event page on Racenet and click the icon.
+- Navigate to a WRC club event page on Racenet.

+- Or simply drag the extracted folder into the plugins directory.
+(Be sure not to move the folder while using it.)

 ## 🚀 Usage